F-Gray/QCCSRC/README.md

 T* Grid<class T>::GetPtr(long long X, long long Y, long long Z, long long n);  //Get pointer to element at X, Y, Z, component n
 ```

 A number of functions are also available to set the value at a particular coordinate.
-These have the same overloads as the Get functions, except that the extra parameter </i>Value</i> is always included as the last parameter
+These have the same overloads as the Get functions, except that the extra parameter `Value` is always included as the last parameter

 ```C++
 void Grid<class T>::Set(long long X, long long Y, long long Z, long long n, T Value); //Set value at X, Y, Z, component n
 ```

-Values can also be set throughout the grid, or in specific regions using the <i>SetAll</i> function.
-Similarly, value replacement can be performed using <i>ReplaceValue</i>, and the function <i>ScaleValues</i> can be used to multiply all values by a given factor
+Values can also be set throughout the grid, or in specific regions using the `SetAll` function.
+Similarly, value replacement can be performed using `ReplaceValue`, and the function `ScaleValues` can be used to multiply all values by a given factor

 ```C++
 void Grid<class T>::SetAll(T Value);                          //Set all to Value